aisyed425/aisyed425/README.md

 - 📫 You can reach me @aisyed425 on Instagram and aisyed425@gmail.com

 ------------------------ Current Project(s)-------------------------------
-**- Smart Mirror
+**- Smart Mirror**
-**-  --- Powered by a Raspberry Pi 4 using the MAGIC MIRROR MODULE **- Action RPG Game
+-  --- Powered by a Raspberry Pi 4 using the MAGIC MIRROR MODULE **- Action RPG Game**
-**-  --- Created with the GODOT Gaming Engine
+-  --- Created with the GODOT Gaming Engine
 -  --- Coded in GD Script
 - **Pokedex**
 - --- HTML Code